10 Ways to Improve Cycling Efficiency

 1. Bike Fitting

 The various elements of a proper bike fit are essential for your riding efficiency and comfort.
-See someone locally if possible to set up your bike and ask you the right questions throughout the process.
+See someone locally, if possible, to set up your bike and ask you the right questions throughout the process.
 You will also have the opportunity for future fine-tuning if necessary.

 2. Economise Your Effort

-Relax your upper body to avoid tension that can lead to fatigue, and avoid wasted energy expenditure.
-Check your bike fit is optimal and, as you ride, think about relaxing your shoulders, elbows and hands.
+Relax your upper body to avoid tension that can lead to fatigue and avoid wasted energy expenditure.
+Check your bike fit is optimal and as you ride, think about relaxing your shoulders, elbows, and hands.
 Staying light will improve bike handling and avoid over-corrections.

-3. Optimise Hand Position
+3. Optimize Hand Position

 Hoods are good for when you need to get out of the saddle, riding in rolling hills or in a group.
-Tops help you open up your chest to get more air in and sit back when riding up long climbs.
-Drops and aerobars help you optimise your aerodynamic efficiency for long hard racing efforts.
+Tops help you open your chest to get more air in and sit back when riding up long climbs.
+Drops and aerobars help you optimize your aerodynamic efficiency for long hard racing efforts.